-Overall, the potential closure of SCS will have a dire impact on women and gender-diverse people across Ontario.
+Overall, the closure of SCS will have a dire impact on women and gender-diverse people across Ontario.
 These services provide crucial support for those who experience violence and face barriers to autonomy related to their drug use.
 The loss of SCS will increase the risk of HIV, HCV and other bloodborne infections, extend the risks of criminalization and experiences of surveillance, and will reduce access to essential services such as healthcare, violence prevention, and community supports.
 This gendered analysis offers critical considerations in our work to both prevent the closures of SCS and to strengthen and extend the reach of harm reduction and overdose prevention services for women and gender-diverse people who use drugs.

-This document will be reviewed in April to update based on the changing circumstances impacting SCS and harm reduction services in Ontario.
+This document will be reviewed regularly by the Women and HIV / AIDS Initiative and updated based on the changing circumstances impacting SCS and harm reduction services in Ontario.